webdigga/slot-picks/src/articles/frequently-asked-questions.md

 ## Why do I have to have an initial consultation?

 First, it's important to know what is going on in your nervous system and body.
-Second, we need to understand why your symptoms are there and to see if chiropractic and Anttz Family Chiropractic health are the right fit for you.
+Second, we need to understand why your symptoms are there and to see if Chiropractic and Anttz Family Chiropractic health are the right fit for you.

 ## How often do I need a review?